amanfs/simple-nodejs-image-uploader/README.md

   `npm install node-fs -g`
 4. Install any additional node packages by running `npm install`
+5. Change directory paths to where you want images to save in `/app.js` file.
-5. Cd into directory, type `node app.js` to run node application
+6. Cd into directory, type `node app.js` to run node application
-6. Create POST forms on html to /single-image to upload a single image, or /multiple-images for sending more than one.
+7. Create POST forms on html to /single-image to upload a single image, or /multiple-images for sending more than one.

 # Example